Gandhi89/PlayUp/README.md

 # playUp

-PlayUp is an interactive gaming experience that lets you use your smartphone to answer trivia and play games with other moviegoers in real time
+PlayUp is an interactive gaming experience that lets you use your smartphone to answer trivia and play games with other moviegoers in real time.

+# Demo

 // ---------------------------------- Server Side ---------------------------------- //